AnyLog-co/documentation/using kafka.md

 ## AnyLog serves as a Data Producer

-A query issued to the network can be directed to Kafka.
+A query issued to the network can direct the result set to a Kafka instance.
 The Kafka instance is identified by an IP and port, and the query result set is associated with a topic.

 The following command, issued on the AnyLog CLI, sends 10 row from a table managed by nodes in the network to a Kafka instance: